README

 Debug destination?
 SYSLOG

-.
+In each command in chasten, there is an option to add a --debug-level.
 The debug level has 5 options debug, info, warning, error, and critical.
 Each level will show different issues in the system log where debug is the lowest level of issue from the input where critical is the highest level of error.
-To leverage more info on this you can reference debug.py
+To leverage more info on this you can reference debug.py file:

 class DebugLevel(str, Enum):